kieranknowles1/selfhosting/docs/service-specification.md

 - `combined-specs.yml`: A YAML object, where each key is the name of a service and the value is the service's `service.yml`.
   - See [service.schema.yml](../schemas/service.schema.yml) for the schema of each value.

+The following environment variables are available to all scripts:
+- `IS_UPDATE`: Set to `true` if the `--update` flag was passed to the setup script.
+Unset otherwise.

 ## Template Files
 Files with the `.template` extension are preprocessed during setup to replace variables with their values through the Bash syntax `${VARIABLE}`.
 Theses files are then moved to their final location without the `.template`